UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 This is the forward propagation mechanism.
 Learning in MLPs involves adjusting $W^{(l)}$ and $b^{(l)}$ through backpropagation to minimize the loss function comparing $\hat{y}$ and the actual target outputs.

 Rationale for Inclusion:
 The MLP model is included in this project to leverage its ability to capture intricate patterns in the data that simpler models might miss.
 The non-linear dynamics of electricity demand, influenced by numerous factors such as economic activity, unpredictable weather conditions, and changes in consumer behaviour, make MLP a suitable choice.
-Its adaptability to various types of input features and its proficiency in handling large datasets ensure that it can effectively contribute to improving the overall accuracy of our forecasting efforts.

 3. Stacked Model

 Model Overview:
 A stacked model is an ensemble technique that combines the predictions from multiple individual models to produce a final output.
 The stacking method involves training a meta-model to synthesise the outputs of the base models into a single prediction, aiming to reduce bias and variance.
 In this specific application, the stacked model includes Generalised Boosted Models (GBM), Linear Regression, and a Multi-Layer Perceptron (MLP).
-Each base model independently processes the input data and makes predictions which are then used as inputs for the meta-model.
+Each base model independently processes the input data and makes predictions which are then used as inputs for the meta-model [@Wolpert1992].

-.
-Suppose we have $n$ base models, where each model $m_i$ provides a prediction $p_i$ for the same input data $x$.
+For example, suppose we have $n$ base models, where each model $m_i$ provides a prediction $p_i$ for the same input data $x$.
 The predictions of these base models are then used as input features for the meta-model.

 The process can be summarized by the following equations: